 - $NYUPV: It moves when the volume advances

 Following are a few indicators of NASDAQ normally tracked by the investors

 - $NAHLR: New High/Low Ratio

-By analyzing these indicators, investors predict on how will the market react in the near future and thereby use such insights in making investing decisions.
+By analyzing these indicators, investors predict how the market will react in the near future and thereby use such insights in making investing decisions.

-Published indicators can be used to strengthen our analysis or even steer us back to the correct path if our results are way-off that suggested by these indicators, however, at times, these indicators might be wrong as well and a contrary analysis is more justified.
-So ultimately it boils down to how well the analyst is able to gauge the market.
+Published indicators can be used to strengthen our analysis or even steer us back to the correct path if our results are way-off that is suggested by these indicators; however, at times, these indicators might be wrong as well, and a contrary analysis is more justified.
+So ultimately, it boils down to how well the analyst is able to gauge the market.

 This article has been a guide to what is Market Indicators and its definition.
 Here we discuss different types (Breadth & Sentiment Indicators) of Market Indicators along with examples.
 You can learn more about financing from the following articles –